 There, because they are presumed by law to have no money of their own, they are automatically assigned an attorney.
 After that, if they choose, parents can hire different attorneys for them.
 Juvenile court is NOTHING LIKE criminal court.
 Almost all the rules and outcomes are completely different.
 Non-lawyer court counselors decide which cases end up in court and why; plea deals cannot address ultimate sentencing (e.g. you can’t agree with the State not to send a child to the Youth Detention Center if that is the sentence they’ve earned; probation carries entirely different consequences for violating it; and the rules of procedure are all different, too.)

 Children ages 16-17 are considered adults for criminal purposes in North Carolina.
 They are not automatically given attorneys and there is no requirement that anyone tell their parents what’s going on.
 That means 16-year olds can (and do) walk into criminal court, decided not to have an attorney represent them, and handle the entire matter (badly) without their parents being present.
 They walk out of the courtroom with criminal records that will likely keep them from getting meaningful jobs, getting into school, or joining the military.
 How scary is THAT?
 However, with proper representation, there are options available to most kids that can get and keep them out of the system.

-No matter how old your child is, if they’re in criminal trouble, call Kerri at Payne Law, PLLC.
-She’s handled hundreds of juvenile and adult criminal cases, and she’s got you covered!
+No matter how old your child is, if they’re in criminal trouble, call or email us at Apple Payne Law, PLLC.
+We’ve got you covered!